 if the command is successful:

-Please note that the resultCode of scan will remain ‘1’ for all the duration of Scanning process.
-In fact, According to ADR-8 a Scan can be interrupted by the EndScan Command or the Abort Command.
+It as been decided that the command ‘scan’ has to be considered as a normal command that return the status 0 when all the subsystems are moved to SCANNING status.
+The scan behavior is documented in Scan handling .
+According to ADR-8 a Scan can be interrupted by the EndScan Command or the Abort Command.
 The Abort Command has to be intended as an emergency call that interrupts abruptly the Scan process.
 On the other side, the EndScan first ensure that all the processes are correctly managed.

 To end a scan, just issue:

 After End Scan is successful, the ObState of subarray is READY, and another Scan can be issued with the same configuration.

 On the other side, if the Scan is aborted, the obsstate will go (after a short time in ABORTING) to be ABORTED.
 To perform a new scanning, the subarray observation should be restarted (via the ObsReset command) and a new configuration need to be sent ( ADR-8)

 csp_sub1.abort() csp_sub1.commandResult -> ('abort', '1') csp_sub1.obsstate -> ABORTING csp_sub1.commandResult -> ('abort', '0') csp_sub1.obsstate -> ABORTED csp_sub1.obsreset() csp_sub1.commandResult -> ('obsreset', '1') csp_sub1.obsstate -> RESETTING csp_sub1.commandResult -> ('obsreset', '0') csp_sub1.obsstate -> IDLE

 Go To Idle and Release Resources

 The release of the resources of a subarray can be done only in IDLE obsstate.
 For this reason, if the subarray is in READY firstly must be sent to IDLE with the command: